 The Soil Association of India has stated that organic food-producing farms cannot use organisms that are genetically modified because they are not compatible with the standards of organic food and farming procedures.
 Hence, GMOs are strictly prohibited from organic farming.

 What is the difference between Organic manure and chemical fertilizers?

 When compared to chemical fertilizers, organic manure is considered to have low nutrient content, i.e. to supply 25 kg of NPK to the plants, around 600 to 2000 kg of organic manure is required and only 50 kgs of NPK complex chemical fertilizers are needed.
-Another major difference in the two is about their composition; organic manure has a variable composition of nutrients depending on the method of preparation and place of origin, but chemical fertilizers have a constant composition (e.g. Urea manufactured anywhere by any company has 46% nitrogen).
+Another major difference between the two is their composition; organic manure has a variable composition of nutrients depending on the method of preparation and place of origin, but chemical fertilizers have a constant composition (e.g. Urea manufactured anywhere by any company has 46% nitrogen).

 What is the amount of nutrition provided by Organic manures?